Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Results and Discussion

 To illustrate the principles of flexibility valuation in SCTEP, the developed tool is first applied to a simple 5-bus system with 6 lines, as shown by its single-line diagram in Fig.~\ref{Fig: C5 scheme}.
 This system has been originally introduced in \cite{Florin_in_book2, ALIZADEH2022Envisioning} to test AC SCOPF models.
 There are three generators, each with a maximum capacity of 1500 MW and 750 MVar, supplying two loads (demand of 1100 MW and 400 MVAr at bus 1 and demand of 500 MW and 200 MVAr at bus 2).

 A set of 6 contingencies is considered, corresponding to the tripping of every line (N-1 conditions).
 The 5-bus system is modified by setting a maximum transmission capacity of 800 MVA for each line, which makes some contingencies binding, i.e., resulting in load curtailment.
 To avoid potential load curtailment due to contingencies, it is necessary to upgrade the system and solve the SCTEP problem.
-It is assumed that the system planner has the following investment options: 1) each line can be reinforced by a maximum additional capacity of 100 MVA, as shown by the dashed lines in Fig.~\ref{Fig: C5 scheme}, 2) flexibility (e.g., energy storage systems) can be built at bus 1 and bus 2, with a maximum capacity of 100 MW.
-The investment cost for flexibility, $c_{f}^\text{inv}$, and levelised cost of transmission lines, $c_{nm}^\text{inv}$, are assumed to be 5 \euro/MWh.
+It is assumed that the system planner has the following investment options: 1) each line can be reinforced by a maximum additional capacity of 100 MVA, as shown by the dashed lines in Fig.~\ref{Fig: C5 scheme}, 2) flexibility (e.g., energy storage systems) can be built at bus 1 and bus 2, with a maximum capacity of 100 MW.\footnote{It is assumed that large commercial flexible resources, e.g., battery energy storage systems, can be built and connected to the transmission network to support the system.
+Yet, in real cases, flexibility can be connected to distribution networks or even be located behind the meter \cite{Petrou2021}.
+Future research will include more detailed models to represent such flexible resources.} The investment cost for flexibility, $c_{f}^\text{inv}$, and levelised cost of transmission lines, $c_{bm}^\text{inv}$, are assumed to be 5 \euro/MWh.
 Generators have quadratic cost functions as given in \cite{Florin_in_book2}, with the generator at but 3 being the cheapest one.
 Flexibility providers are expected to provide power at the price of 30 \euro/MWh.
 Penalty cost for load curtailment, $c_n^{\text{curt}}$, is set at $10^4$ \euro/MWh.